milli-k/dbt-demo/README.md

   - mart is where the final dimension / fact / mart that you want to expose in Omni should go
 - update the `dbt_project.yml` to ensure that your models are built in the correct schema
 - use analyses/generate_model_yml.sql to generate schema
-  - create new file in your mart directory named `_schema.yml` and copy and paste there
+  - create new file in your mart directory named `_schema.yml` and copy and paste the output there
     - hot tip: use AI to populate descriptions

 ### Personal dev set up